Phone: 817-697-4038 Fax: 877-409-3962

 • Hand therapy: exercises can help work on tendon gliding and decreasing edema.

 • Steroid injection: performed over the A1 pulley in the office.
-Studies show that 66% of trigger fingers resolve after one injection, with trigger thumbs having higher resolution rates than the other fingers.4
+Studies show that 66% of this condition resolve after one injection, with trigger thumbs having higher resolution rates than the other fingers.4

 • Surgical release: Surgeons make a small incision in the palm close to the base of the affected finger and divide the A1 pulley.
 This allows the flexor tendons to glide without inhibition.